Show / Hide Table of Contents

 • If the value validates, the method returns it - so pass-through validation is possible in places like chained constructor calls, where you just can't write several lines of code to do this.

-Since the nameof operator was introduced in C# 6.0, it's been possible for callers of the methods in this class to use nameof to retrieve the value's name in a way that will not be broken by refactoring.
+Since the nameof operator was introduced in C# 6.0, it's been possible for callers of the methods in this class to use nameof to retrieve the parameter's name in a way that will not be broken by refactoring tools.
 When using older versions of C#, it was necessary to pass an explicit string value.

 Structs